 Can an equilibrium of a game be computed efficiently?
 Arguably, this is a prerequisite for interpreting an equilibrium as a prediction of players' behavior.
 (If no computer can find an equilibrium in a reasonable amount of time, then presumably a bunch of uncoordinated players can't either.)
 The following survey gives a general overview of the area, assuming minimal prior knowledge of computational complexity:

+Overview and expository work.
 The dominant paradigm in the theoretical analysis of algorithms is worst-case analysis, where the overall performance of an algorithm is summarized by its worst performance on any input.
 Good worst-case guarantees are great when you can get them, but for many important problems (linear programming, clustering, many online algorithms, etc.), worst-case analysis gives inaccurate advice about which algorithm to use.
 Going beyond worst-case analysis requires more careful modeling of the "relevant inputs" of a problem.
-For a two-hour tutorial on this area, see
+For surveys of the many different facets of this area, written by the field's leading experts, see the edited collection: